bbrk24/lexifer-ts/docs/api.md

 The constructor takes a single argument: a boolean value. `true` indicates to use the IPA featureset, and `false` indicates to use digraphs.

-The methods `applyAssimilation()`, `applyCoronalMetathesis()`, and `applyRejections()` act on arrays of phones.
+The methods `applyAssimilation()` and `applyCoronalMetathesis()` act on arrays of phones.
 This makes processing the words simpler, as the cluster engine itself does not have to parse the words.

 If you just want to search the engine's database to see what phoneme matches a given set of features, you can use the `getSegment()` method to do so.